CARES Act funding

 What if my application is still in process?

-Applications submitted prior to Monday, May 11, are still being processed.
+Applications being processed as soon as possible.
 It may take up to two weeks to receive funding.
 Results or requests for additional information will be communicated via email or phone.

 How will I receive the funds?

 Funding will be disbursed using the student’s refunding preference established with BankMobile.
 Visit WVC's BankMobile page for more information.
 Contact WVC’s Financial Aid Office (wvc.edu/Financial Aid) for additional information about establishing your refunding preference.
-If you can't find your personal BankMobile code, the financial aid office can help with that.
+If you can't find your personal BankMobile code, the financial aid office can help.

 If you have questions or need more information: